bangbay/wp-user-avatar/readme.txt

 6. Options for the [avatar] shortcode.

 == Changelog ==

+= 1.5.2 =
+* Bug Fix: Ability to disable scripts in front pages

 = 1.5.1 =
 * Add: Ability to disable scripts in front pages